FICO - The First Step to Home Buying

 Choosing a lender isn't the first step in becoming a homeowner.
 The content of your wallet begins the home buying process.
-To realize your goal of owning a home, you must consider your FICO score along with the type of mortgage loan for which you'll qualify in Santa Barbara, California.
+To propel your dreams of homeownership forward, you must consider your FICO score along with the type of loan for which you'll qualify in Santa Barbara, California.

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-Lenders want to be positive that allowing you a loan isn't a risk for them.
-Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
-You'll need a score of at least 700 to get a acceptable interest rate.
-You can qualify for a mortgage with a lower score, but the interest accrued over the life of the loan could be more than double the amount of someone with a stronger credit score.
+Lenders want to be positive that allowing you a loan is a safe move.
+Your FICO score gives lenders a view of what type of borrower you are based solely on your credit history.
+You'll need a score of at least 740 to get a decent interest rate.
+You can qualify for a mortgage loan with a lower score, but the interest accrued over the life of the loan could be more than double the amount of someone with a superior FICO score.

-We're used to working with all levels of credit scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+Staying on top of your FICO score is the best way to ease into buying a home.
+Call us at 805-899-1100 and we can help you get on the right track to the home of your dreams.

-You want a higher score, but how do you get there?
-Building your FICO score takes time.
-It can be rare to make a large-scale change in your number with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
-The most important thing is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+There are strategies to increase your score.
+Improving your FICO score takes time.
+It can be difficult to make a large-scale change in your number with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
+The best way to do this is to know your FICO score.
+Here are some methods to improve your credit score:

-- Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have the bulk of your debt taking up the balance one card.
+- Even out your debt.
+At first, this doesn't sound like a good idea.
+But, you steer clear of having one card that is holding the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have all of your debt taking up the balance one card.

-- Store cards and gas station cards.
-For those who have no credit or low credit, store credit cards and gas credit cards are ways to repair credit, increase your credit limits and stay on top of your payments, which will raise your credit.
-You should always avoid maintaining a large balance for too long because these types of cards usually have a steeper interest rate.
+- Department store cards and gas station cards.
+For those who have no credit or below average credit, store credit cards and gas credit cards are ways to repair credit, increase your spending limits and keep up your payments, which will raise your FICO score.
+You must always avoid charging a large balance for too long because these types of cards traditionally have a surprising interest rate.

 - Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
-But, pay them off in one or two payments.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
+But, be sure to pay them off in one or two payments.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Know that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Goodwin & Thyne Properties, the loan process is sure to go more smoothly so you, too, can achieve home ownership.
+Knowing the ways you can raise your FICO score, you're one step closer to becoming a homeowner.
+Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of Goodwin & Thyne Properties, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.